NanDONG2002/20319111-COMP3065-CW/README.md

 ## Introduction

 This project utilizes DeepSort and YOLOv5 version 7.0 for pedestrian detection and tracking.
-The project's result videos can be found in folder "yolov5_deepsort/output"
+The project's result videos can be found in folder "yolov5_deepsort/output".
+The project environment includes the following libraries: torch, logging, subprocess, urllib, pathlib, requests, numpy, yaml, easydict, cv2, argparse, contextlib, platform, and json.
+You can configure it yourself or download the environment directly.

 You can download the required environment to run the python project through the link below.